Dennis R. Hafla, 76, passed away on February 17, 2025, at his home in Miles City, Montana, after a short battle with severe pulmonary fibrosis.

 Dennis came into God’s covenantal love when he met Fritzie Beever in 1971.
 They were married at the Lutheran Church on September 30, 1972.
 They were blessed with a son, Galen, in October 1974, and a daughter, Rachel, in January of 1978.
 Dennis learned the fruit of the spirit from the Holy Spirit’s work in Fritzie: love, joy, peace, patience, kindness, goodness, and faithfulness.
 It was in raising a family with Fritzie that God’s humanly gift to him was so very evident.
 He was the most capable person around as there was not a person better at building, repairing, or finding a solution to something.
 Raising a family with a loving wife made Dennis’ heart whole.

 Although Dennis always wanted to be a bronc rider as a kid, he found his passion in breaking colts in his spare time.
 And he was one of the best around!
-He also loved the outdoors, enjoying activities like fishing and hunting, especially at the family cabin in Checkerboard.
+Dennis was an active member of the Eagles Chapter in Miles City, he also loved the outdoors, enjoying activities like fishing and hunting, especially at the family cabin in Checkerboard.
 However, one of his favorite pastimes was just sharing a cold one with family and friends and enjoying everyone’s company.

 He and Fritzie recently celebrated their 50th wedding anniversary.
 One of their first life accomplishments as a married couple was building their dream house with Dennis’ brother Marvin.
 It was meticulously built – Dennis knew exactly how many nails were used in the build.
 In the summers, he put his love of gardening to use and raised a beautiful garden that every year would yield bushels of delicious vegetables for his family and friends to enjoy.